-Our Firm has a long-standing commitment to lesbian, gay, bisexual and transgender civil rights--in the workplace, on pro bono matters, and in our communities.
-In addition to being an inclusive workplace, our firm has taken on significant pro bono engagements relating to important LGBT issues.
+Our Firm has a long-standing commitment to lesbian, gay, bisexual and transgender civil rights — in the workplace, on pro bono matters and in our communities.
+In addition to being an inclusive workplace, our Firm has taken on significant pro bono engagements relating to important LGBTQ issues.

-We represent Fenway Community Health, the largest LGBT health and research facility in the United States.
+We represent, and are actively involved with, Fenway Health, the largest LGBTQ health and research facility in the United States.

-In addition, our attorneys have a long history of being actively involved in LGBT civil rights and healthcare organizations such as the LGBT Bar Associations, Gay and Lesbian Advocates and Defenders, Aids Action Committee, Imperial Court of New York, Equality Illinois, Fenway Community Health and Mainers United for Marriage, including service on boards and fundraising committees, hosting events and volunteer work.
+In addition, our attorneys have a long history of being actively involved in LGBTQ civil rights and health care organizations such as the LGBTQ Bar Associations, GLBTQ Legal Advocates & Defenders, AIDS Action Committee, Imperial Court of New York, Equality Illinois, and Mainers United for Marriage, including service on boards and fundraising committees, hosting events and volunteer work.

-In April 2016, Boston Of Counsel Sara Schnorr became the first transgender woman appointed by Massachusetts Governor Charlie Baker as a member of the Massachusetts Commission on the Status of Women.
-As one of five Governor appointees, Sara will review and assess the status of women in the state and work to push forward policy changes and legislative actions that will improve opportunities and equity for women.
+In April 2016, Sara Schnorr, Of Counsel in the Firm’s Boston office, became the first transgender woman appointed by Massachusetts Governor Charlie Baker as a member of the Massachusetts Commission on the Status of Women.
+As one of five Governor Appointees, Schnorr reviews and assesses the status of women in the state and works to push forward policy changes and legislative actions that help improve opportunities and equity for women.
 That same month, Locke Lord was among more than 40 businesses that joined Massachusetts Attorney General Maura Healey in urging the State Legislature to pass legislation prohibiting discrimination against transgender people in public places.